Scale and Transform

 clf1 = setup(data = pokemon, target = 'Legendary', transformation = True)

 Target Transformation is similar to Feature Transformation as it will change the shape of the distribution of the target variable instead of Features.
-There are two methods supported for the target transformation
+This feature is only available in `pycaret.regression` module.

 # load dataset